ergogen/ergogen/README.md

 If it's set as `left`, mirroring will simply skip this key.
 If it's `right`, mirroring will "move" the point instead of copying it.
 The default `both` assumes symmetry.

+Using the _key-level_ `mirror` key (not to be confused with the global `mirror` setting we just discussed above), we can set additional data for the mirrored version of the key.
+It will use the same extension mechanism as it did for the 5 levels before.

 And this concludes point definitions.
 This should be generic enough to describe any ergo layout, yet easy enough so that you'll appreciate not having to work in raw CAD.